knative/docs/docs/eventing/channels/create-default-channel.md

   channelTemplate:
     apiVersion: messaging.knative.dev/v1
     kind: <channel-template-kind>
+EOF
 ```
 Where:

 * `<example-channel>` is the name of the channel you want to create.
 * `<namespace>` is the name of your target namespace.
 * `<channel-template-kind>` is the kind of channel, such as InMemoryChannel or KafkaChannel,
 based on the default ConfigMap.
-See an example in [Channel types and defaults](./channel-types-defaults).
+See an example in [Channel types and defaults](/eventing/channels/channel-types-defaults).

 !!! note
     The `spec.channelTemplate` property cannot be changed after creation, because it is